 Immigration Court Legal Representation Dashboard

-The U.S. immigration court system, run by the Executive Office of Immigration Review of the U.S. Department of Justice, has a mission to “adjudicate immigration cases by fairly, expeditiously, and uniformly interpreting and administering” the laws.1 However, the U.S. immigration system is outdated, and systemic failures have led to a large backlog of cases waiting to be adjudicated.
+The U.S. immigration court system, run by the U.S. Department of Justice’s Executive Office of Immigration Review (EOIR), has a mission to “adjudicate immigration cases by fairly, expeditiously, and uniformly interpreting and administering” the law.1 However, the U.S. immigration system is outdated, and systemic failures have led to a large backlog of cases waiting to be adjudicated.
 As of , there was a backlog of deportation cases pending in immigration court in the United States.
-This number changed by since the year prior.
+This represents a percent from the year prior.

 Use the green drop-down menus to customize the table.